Other scientists and scholars' introductions, in full length,

 Greek and Latin, University of Copenhagen.
 History:

-Jens Jörgensen, M.A. in History, former Headmaster, officiately app.
+Jens Jörgensen, MA in History, former Headmaster, officiately app.

 examiner in history at the Universities of Copenhagen, Aarhus and Odense.
 Military Strategy